-To start your Tomato farming business, it is important you select one the best species to plant as it would mean an early step in the right direction.
+To start your Tomato farming business, it is important you select one the best species to plant as it would mean an early step in the right direction along a grain vac equipment.
 The Roma specie is one of the best to start with.
 The Roma or Italian tomato specie is always recommended, as it is known for its size, redness, and plumpness.
 It also has a hard back and low water content, which in turn increases its shelf-life.
 This specie is guaranteed to give you high yield when it’s harvesting period.

 Tomato Farming: Required Facilities

 Suitable Land: You might not get a large piece of land, having black loamy soil in a commercial area like Lagos, and even if you do get, it might not be affordable.
 But back in the villages, and developing towns, there are lands that are either naturally suitable or can be made suitable through irrigation.

 Irrigation Channel: Even though Tomatoes can grow on almost any kind of land, dry lands are not particularly the best seat choice for it.
 If the land is not loose enough, you need to add irrigation cost to your capital/budget.
 You can simply hire the services of someone that’ll irrigate the land for you.

 Tomato seeds: The healthier the seed, the better for you; as it means the more you have to harvest when the period comes.